Vision therapy: History

-Various forms of visual therapy have been used for centuries.
-The concept of vision therapy was introduced in the late nineteenth century for the non-surgical treatment of strabismus.
-This early and traditional form of vision therapy was the foundation of what is now known as orthoptics.
+Various forms of eye exercises have been used for centuries.
+The concept of orthoptics was introduced in the late nineteenth century for the non-surgical treatment of strabismus.
+This early and traditional form of vision therapy was the foundation of what is now known as orthoptics and was based on observation not research or evidence.

-In the first half of the twentieth century, orthoptists, working with ophthalmologists, introduced a variety of training techniques mainly designed to improve binocular function.
-In the second half of the twentieth century, vision therapy began to be used by optometrists and paramedical personnel to treat conditions ranging from uncomfortable vision to poor reading and academic performance.
-It has also been claimed specifically to improve eyesight and even to improve athletic performance.
+In the first half of the twentieth century, orthoptists, working with ophthalmologists, introduced a variety of training techniques mainly designed to improve ocular alignment.
+In the second half of the twentieth century, vision therapy began to be used by specially trained optometrists to treat conditions ranging from uncomfortable vision (asthenopia), ocular motor skills, focusing control, binocular vision, depth perception, eye-hand coordination and visual processing.
+These treatments have been demonstrated to help many patients with poor reading and academic performance caused by their vision.
+There are many unscientific techniques promoted commercially and claimed specifically to improve eyesight and even to improve athletic performance.

 Behavioral optometry

-Behavioral optometry is considered by some optometrists to have its origins in orthoptic vision therapy.
-However, Vision therapy is differentiated between strabismic/orthoptic vision therapy (which many Optometrists, Orthoptists and Ophthalmologists practice) and non-strabismic vision therapy.
+Behavioral optometry is considered by some optometrists to have its origins in the teachings of Skeffington and Alexander.
+They promoted continuing education for optometrists to further their knowledge of how vision impacts performance.
+Vision therapy is differentiated between strabismic/orthoptic vision therapy (which many optometrists, orthoptists and ophthalmologists practice) and non-strabismic vision therapy.
 A.M.
 Skeffington was an American optometrist known to some as "the father of behavioral optometry".
 Skeffington has been credited as co-founding the Optometric Extension Program with E.B.
 Alexander in 1928.